 Before I read Pinterest Power, I had read a lot of articles online about using Pinterest for business.
 I had also spent an awful lot of time on the site both for my business and for personal use.
 However, even though I had a working knowledge of how to use Pinterest for business before reading the book, I still gathered an enormous amount of valuable information from the book.

-Why should you buy this particular Pinterest book and not one of the other many books on the subject that have been published?
+Why should you buy this particular Pinterest book and not one of the many other books on the subject that have been published?

 I've been following Jason Miles' writing on Pinterest for a while, and I prefer him to other Pinterest gurus I've checked out because he comes from a combination craft business and marketing background, and because he backs up his claims with his own thriving Pinterest account and family craft business.

 I've read enough of his work to know that he provides great advice, and he is the real deal.

 Jason and his wife have built a profitable business selling handmade doll clothing and doll clothing patterns, and Pinterest has become a large component of the success of that business.